wso2/docs-is/en/docs/administer/working-with-users-roles-and-permissions.md

 can access your product and the permissions that determine how each user can work with your system.

-The default user management configuration in a WSO2 product is as
+The default user management configuration in WSO2 Identity Server is as
 follows:

--   The default H2 database in the WSO2 product is configured as the User Store that stores all the information on users, roles and permissions.
+-   The default H2 database in the WSO2 Identity Server is configured as the User Store that stores all the information on users, roles and permissions.
 -   An **Admin** user and **Admin** password are configured by default.
 -   The default **Admin** role connected to the **Admin** user has all